 Non-designated heritage assets in the neighbourhood area, including those related to the area's agricultural, industrial and cultural heritage, such as rural buildings, mill buildings, shops, places of worship and public houses will be conserved in a manner appropriate to the significance of the asset.
-When affected directly or indirectly by development proposals, such proposals will be assessed having regard to the scale of any harm or loss and the significance of the non-designated heritage asset.
+When affected directly or indirectly by development proposals, such proposals will be assessed by applying a balanced judgement having regard to the scale of any harm or loss and the significance of the heritage asset.
 The following non-designated heritage assets have been identified: